preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Microsoft 365 Group
 -----------------------
-The following options are available for a Microsoft 365 Team Group, in Omnia 6.7 and later:
+The following options are available for a Microsoft 365 Team Group:

 .. image:: teamwork-settings-setup-365.png